Aerial survey: Uses

 Aerial surveys use a measuring camera where the elements of its interior orientation are known, but with much larger focal length and film and specialized lenses.

 Aerial survey sensors

-In order to carry out an aerial survey, a sensor needs to be fixed to the interior or the exterior of the airborne platform with line-of-sight to the target it is remotely sensing.
+In order to carry out an aerial survey, a sensor needs to be fixed to the interior or exterior of the airborne platform with line-of-sight to the target; it is remotely sensing.
 With manned aircraft, this is accomplished either through an aperture in the skin of the aircraft or mounted externally on a wing strut.
-With unmanned aerial vehicles (UAVs), the sensor is typically mounted under or inside.
+With unmanned aerial vehicles (UAVs), sensors are often mounted under or inside the vehicle, allowing for rapid data collection over challenging terrains, though sometimes with less precision than traditional methods.

-Aerial survey systems are typically operated with the following:
+Aerial survey systems typically include the following components: